Roses are Red, Violets are Blue, Lemons are Yellow and Some Hockey Cards are Too!Dan Image-Flower

-So a healthy 15 of us turned out to battle Storm Dennis and the men of Bourne Deeping.
+So a healthy fifteen of us turned out to battle Storm Dennis and the men of Bourne Deeping.

-The previous game came after the rugby world cup debacle between England and South Africa where Bourne very graciously plied us with tea and croissants before the game to try and slow us down.
-A narrow 2-1 defeat meant we were up for some home turf revenge.
+The reverse fixture had come after the Rugby World Cup debacle between England and South Africa, where Bourne had very graciously plied us with tea and croissants before the game to try and slow us down.
+A narrow two-one defeat meant we were up for some home turf revenge.

 From the off Bourne Deeping were clearly a well drilled side and had South on the defensive for some time.

-As many of you may be aware, in the 20th century the Berlin Wall was designed to stop free movements from East to West Berlin.
-In the 21st century, we employ Dave Monck in a similar role as sweeper; he prevented (Jason Bourne-Deeping) from crossing the D and managing to break down many of Bourne’s attacks.
+As many of you may be aware, in the twentieth century the Berlin Wall was designed to stop free movements from East to West Berlin.
+In the twenty-first century, we employ Dave Monck in a similar role as sweeper; he prevented (Jason Bourne-Deeping) from crossing the D and managing to break down many of Bourne’s attacks.

-South managed to counter attack with Dan Image-Flower linking up with Jamie Coltman, passing a blinding ball through the Bourne's defence with Oli Weston, battling against the 30mph headwind, missing it by a whisker.
+South managed to counter-attack with Dan Image-Flower linking up with Jamie Coltman, passing a blinding ball through the Bourne defence, with Oli Weston, battling against the 30mph headwind, missing it by a whisker.

-Continued pressure from (the Bourne Identity) and a number of missed tackles led to a goal line scramble after goal keeper Mikey had denied them several times.
+Continued pressure from (the Bourne Identity) and a number of missed tackles led to a goal line scramble after goalkeeper Mikey had denied them several times.
 Unfortunately, Bourne were in the right place at the right time.
-1-0.
+One-nil.

-South continued to press on the counter with several balls fired across the D by Alex P, but unable to be convert.
-A well taken short corner close to half time meant the visitors were looking comfortable at 2-0.
+South continued to press on the counter with several balls fired across the D by Alex P, but unable to be converted.
+A well taken short corner close to half time meant the visitors were looking comfortable at two-nil.

-Captain John Gourd did his usual half time team talk, but the threat of decimation seemed to motivate the team to take the fight back to Bourne.
+Captain John Gourd did his usual half time team talk, and his threat of decimation appeared to motivate the team to take the fight back to Bourne.
 It seemed to work!
 This was a different team from the first half.
 Concerted pressure and repeated counter attacks from Stu and Peter Creed gifted South with a short corner which was ably dispatched by Dan Loy (perhaps Captain John’s strategy was working after all).

-A mistake by the visitors defence allowed Dan Image-Flower to steal the ball, slice through the defence, only to be stopped by a goal line save by the keeper.
+A mistake by the visitors defence allowed Dan Image-Flower to steal the ball and slice through the defence, only to be stopped by a goal line save by the keeper.
 Bourne were starting to look worried.
 Additional concerted pressure led to another short corner.
-Up steps our South African short corner flick specialist JJ.
+Up steps our South African short corner flick specialist, JJ.

 Both sides continued to press with South having the better opportunities.
 Another JJ short corner (this one going like a rocket) just missed the post.